Click here to return

 The Institute will reside within each agency, on both the East and West

 coasts, and be staffed by GMHC and APLA, respectively.
-GMHC and APLA, through
+GMHC and APLA,

 The Institute, will continue to maintain current, targeted HIV prevention